official-stockfish/Stockfish/README.md

 The Universal Chess Interface (UCI) is a standard protocol used to communicate with a chess engine, and is the recommended way to do so for typical graphical user interfaces (GUI) or chess tools.
-Stockfish implements the majority of it options as described in [the UCI protocol](https://www.shredderchess.com/download/div/uci.zip).
+Stockfish implements the majority of its options as described in [the UCI protocol](https://www.shredderchess.com/download/div/uci.zip).

 Developers can see the default values for UCI options available in Stockfish by typing